The 9 Best Hotels in Costa Rica

-Lovers of adventure, nature, and wildlife have long made a beeline for Costa Rica's miles of shoreline and acres of untouched rain forest.
-From a hilltop jungle lodge to a surfer-chic beachfront resort, these are the best hotels in Costa Rica – all just a few hours from the U.S.
+Whether you love adventure, the outdoors, or are just a sucker for seeing wildlife in their natural habitat, it's time to make a beeline for Costa Rica's miles of shoreline and acres of untouched rain forest.
+From hilltop jungle lodges to surfer-chic beachfront resorts, these are the best hotels in Costa Rica now—and they're all just a few hours from the U.S.

 Oxygen Jungle Villas